Prithviraj Tondaiman

 Prithviraj Tondaiman (born 6 June 1987) is an Indian sport shooter from Tamil Nadu.
 He competes in the trap discipline.
-He is part of the Indian shooting team at the 2022 Asian Games, Hangzhou, China.
+He was a part of the Indian shooting team at the 2022 Asian Games, Hangzhou, China.

 Early life and education

 Tondaiman is from Pukukkottai, Tamil Nadu.
 His father Rajagopala Tondaiman is also a shooter and comes from a lineage of Maharaja of Pudukkottai.
 He completed his MBA at SRM Institute of Technology and Science, Vadapalani campus, in 2012.

 Career

 In July 2023, he won the bronze medal in the men's trap event at the ISSF World Cup Shotgun in Lonato, Italy.
 He is the only Indian to ever get a medal at this event.
 Earlier, in March 2023, he also won a bronze at the ISSF Shotgun World Cup at Doha.